-Five Strategies to Ensure Postseason Success for the New York Yankees
+5 Strategies to Ensure Success in the Post Season

 Yankees GM Brian Cashman has been on record stating that the Yankees currently have a championship caliber team.
 However, the common consensus amongst those around the league is that while the Yankees are good, they are not good enough to make it to the World Series—let alone have a shot at winning it.

 Here are five strategies that may help improve the Yankees' chances of returning to the glory land.

 His days in the rotation appear numbered.
 What about in Pinstripes?

 In hindsight, the A.J.
 Burnett signing after the 2008 season was by far the worst signing the Yankees made that year.
 With a five year, $82.5 Million contract, the Yankees expected a far better performance than the one they have received thus far.

 In 548 innings since joining the Yankees in 2009, Burnett has posted a 32-33 record, with a 4.61 ERA and a 1.43 WHIP.
 Those are numbers one would hardly tolerate from a number five starter, let alone the guy that was supposed to fill the second spot in the rotation.

 The Yankees should place A.J.
 Burnett on trade waivers.
 Maybe they'll get lucky and have a team place a claim on him, or if he passes through, be able to work out a deal with any team in the league.